hofnarwillie/react-focus-component/README.md

 ## API

-* `focusComponent` - A react ref instance or an array of react refs to calculate the outer boundries of the focus point.
+* `focusComponent` - A DOM element instance or an array of DOM elements to calculate the outer boundries of the focus point.
 * `onExit` - called when the user clicks on the overlay.
 * `target` - Determines where the children (if any) will be rendered.
 Possible values: `topleft`, `top`, `topright`, `left`, `right`, `bottomleft`, `bottom` (DEFAULT), `bottomright`.